viewstools/docs/Scopes/README.md

 value of the `props.goesYoohoo` passed from the `Popup.view.logic.js` file, from the back-end, or via an API call.
 By default the Popup will not render.

-## Javascript ternaries are no longer supported
-With the simplification of `when` conditions, ternaries like:
-`text props.isClicked ?
-'Nicely done!' : 'Go for it!'`
-are no longer supported.

-Read more about this point in our [Useful Conventions](Conventions/README.md) section.

 ## FakeProps

 Properties used in the `FakeProps` block give you access to pass temporary data